rakovpublic/jneopallium/README.md

 Neuron is abstraction which store signals processor/processors for signal type/different signal types,
  oder of signal type processing and axon.
 Note: neuron can be stateful or stateless.
+Signals can be continuous (moved to next run, with changes or without)

 Axon store connection to other neurons with weights for each type of signal.